amundsen-io/rfcs/rfcs/000-granular-access-control.md

 ## Drawbacks
-As current model works on level of endpoint, it would require relatively high effort to implement it for whole application, as we would need to modify every function of every blueprint.
+As proposed model works on level of endpoint, it would require relatively high effort to implement it for whole application, as we would need to modify every function of every blueprint.
 Despite this, once we ship authorization for a single endpoint, implementation for consecutive ones should be much easier and faster.

 ## Alternatives
 Since Amundsen stores mostly metadata, for majority of use cases granular access is not required, however I think almost everyone could benefit from simple model that allows defining READ/WRITE permissions on application level.
 Outlined concept certainly makes such scenario possible, however it may be an overkill.
 I think logic of application would be simpler by making such assumption, however most of code for granular control is already in place in Demo PR linked above.
 I am sometimes a bit frustrated with applications making certain assumption about granularity, so for for me it is important that users can adjust granularity by modifying config files.